-When the Office of History and Archaeology can, it makes available funds from its annual Historic Preservation Fund grant to help owners of historic preservation properties with rehabilitation projects.
-Individuals, non-profit organizations, businesses, Native and local government entities can apply.
-All work must follow The Secretary of the Interior’s Standards for Treatment of Historic Properties, and owners must agree to a covenant to not knowingly destroy the historic character of the property.
-The grants are for a maximum of $25,000, must be matched, and are awarded on a competitive basis.
+When the Office of History and Archaeology can, it makes these funds available from its annual Historic Preservation Fund grant to help owners of historic properties with rehabilitation projects.
+Individuals, non-profit organizations, businesses, Native and local governmental entities can apply.
+All work must follow The Secretary of the Interior's Standards for Treatment of Historic Properties, and owners must execute a covenant to protect the historic character of the property.

 The Alaska Historical Commission promotes special initiatives, such as commemorating anniversaries of significant events in Alaska history, when there is widespread state support for them.
 The commission works with the Office of History and Archaeology to make funds available for planning, research, interpretation, public education, and development projects to assist these initiatives.
 The grants must be matched and are awarded on a competitive basis.